Mtnikmaram/project1/persian-mobile/README.md

 ![cssvalidate](image/cssvalidat.png)

+# bugs
+I find some bugs in my code :
+1-the most bug was using space in my file names of the images 2-i have forgotten to creat asset folder
+3-the nav bar was not in the write color
 # credits

 The contect of the the site and the iamges is from gsmarena but i styled it my self